 Five overlapping populations occupy the corridor.

 The Northeast retirement migration.
-Six decades of Jewish New Yorkers, Philadelphians, Bostonians, and Washingtonians relocating to South Florida in retirement.
-The dominant historical demographic and still a meaningful share.
-Concentrated in Broward, southern Palm Beach County (Delray, Boynton), and parts of Aventura.
+Decades of Jewish New Yorkers, Philadelphians, Bostonians, and Washingtonians relocating to South Florida in retirement.
+The historical dominant demographic and still a meaningful share, concentrated in Broward, southern Palm Beach County (Delray, Boynton), and parts of Aventura.

 The second-residence wealth migration.
-Jewish families maintaining primary residences in the Northeast or the Midwest and South Florida properties used three to six months per year.
+Families maintaining primary residences in the Northeast or the Midwest and South Florida properties used part of the year.
 Concentrated in Boca Raton, Palm Beach Island, Palm Beach Gardens, and the high-end towers of Miami Beach and Sunny Isles.
-The Mar-a-Lago corridor and the Palm Beach Country Club tier sit inside this layer at the senior end.

 The full-relocation wealth migration.
-The post-2017 tax-and-lifestyle relocation from New York, New Jersey, Connecticut, and (more recently) California to Florida, accelerated dramatically by the COVID and post-COVID period.
-The cohort skews younger than the retirement migration, often forty-to-fifty-five-year-old senior finance, technology, and professional services families.
-Concentrated in Boca Raton, Aventura, and Miami Beach.
-This is the contemporary growth driver and the principal explanation for why the corridor's economic identity has shifted.
+A post-2017 tax-and-lifestyle relocation from New York, New Jersey, Connecticut, and more recently California to Florida, accelerated by the COVID and post-COVID period.
+Concentrated in Boca Raton, Aventura, and Miami Beach, and the principal explanation for why the corridor's economic identity has shifted.

 The Latin American Jewish migration.
-Argentine, Brazilian, Venezuelan, Mexican, and Colombian Jewish families using South Florida — particularly Aventura, Sunny Isles, and Bal Harbour — as the principal US residential anchor.
-Reflects the broader Latin American Jewish wealth contingency-planning pattern.
-Substantial scale and growing.
+Argentine, Brazilian, Venezuelan, Mexican, and Colombian Jewish families using South Florida, particularly Aventura, Sunny Isles, and Bal Harbour, as a U.S. residential anchor.

 The Israeli expatriate community.
-Israeli professionals, business families, and increasingly post-October 7 contingency-residents using Miami and Aventura as the principal US residential anchor outside New York.
-The community has grown sharply over the past decade.
+Israeli professionals and business families using Miami and Aventura as a residential anchor outside New York, a population that has grown over the past decade and further since October 2023.

-Within the corridor, Boca Raton has emerged across the past decade as the contemporary anchor for the religious-Zionist Modern Orthodox community, the full-relocation wealth migration, and a meaningful share of the Latin American and Israeli expatriate populations.
+Within the corridor, Boca Raton has emerged over the past decade as a contemporary anchor for the Modern Orthodox and religious-Zionist community, the full-relocation wealth migration, and a share of the Latin American and Israeli expatriate populations.

-The Boca Raton Modern Orthodox community is one of the densest in the United States outside the New York metro.
-The Boca Raton Synagogue, Beth Tefilah, the Anshei Emuna and Anshei Shalom congregations, multiple smaller Modern Orthodox minyanim.
-The Weinbaum Yeshiva High School and the broader Boca Raton Jewish day school pipeline serves a population that has, in the past decade, doubled in size.
+Boca Raton's Modern Orthodox community is among the denser ones in the United States outside the New York metro, anchored by the Boca Raton Synagogue, Beth Tefilah, and the Anshei Emuna and Anshei Shalom congregations.
+The Weinbaum Yeshiva High School and the broader Boca Raton day school pipeline serve a population that community leaders describe as having grown substantially over the past decade.

-Palm Beach Island, Palm Beach Gardens, and the broader north-county corridor function as the upmarket secular and traditional Jewish concentration.
-Combined with the post-2020 wealth migration, Palm Beach now holds one of the most concentrated senior finance and family-office populations in the United States.
+Palm Beach Island, Palm Beach Gardens, and the broader north-county corridor combine an established Jewish community with the post-2020 wealth migration; Palm Beach now holds one of the more concentrated finance and family-office populations in the country.
+Citadel's 2022 relocation to South Florida is the most widely reported example of that shift, and the broader financial migration has included private equity partners, family office principals, real estate developers, and the professional-services firms that serve them.

-Many maintain primary residences in New York or Greenwich and Palm Beach properties used substantial portions of the year — but the post-2020 trend has been toward declaring Florida the primary domicile.
-The shift has tax and legal consequences and has been visible in the Palm Beach property market, where premium oceanfront and intracoastal properties have repeatedly traded above $100 million in the past five years.
+Many of the relocating firms and families maintain properties in New York or Greenwich alongside a Florida residence, but the post-2020 trend has been toward declaring Florida the primary domicile.
+The shift has been visible in the Palm Beach property market, where premium oceanfront and intracoastal properties have repeatedly traded above $100 million in the past five years.

 The institutional layer

-The South Florida Jewish institutional infrastructure is unusual in the diaspora for its sheer density and its parallel multi-county structure.
-Three major Jewish Federations (the Jewish Federation of Greater Miami, the Jewish Federation of Broward County, the Jewish Federation of South Palm Beach County, plus the Jewish Federation of the Palm Beaches in the north) operate the principal philanthropic infrastructure across the corridor.
-Combined annual fundraising runs in the hundreds of millions.
+The South Florida Jewish institutional infrastructure is dense and runs across a multi-county structure.
+Multiple Jewish Federations, including the Greater Miami Jewish Federation, the Jewish Federation of Broward County, and the Jewish Federation of Palm Beach County, operate the principal philanthropic infrastructure across the corridor.

-The Jewish day school network: the Hebrew Academy network (Miami Beach, Aventura, Boca Raton), the Donna Klein Jewish Academy of Boca Raton, Weinbaum Yeshiva High School (Boca Raton), Katz Hillel Day School (Boca Raton), Hochberg Preparatory School (North Miami Beach), the Yeshiva Toras Chaim Toras Emes (Miami Beach), the Brauser Maimonides Academy (Broward), and dozens of smaller institutions across the corridor.
-Combined enrollment runs into the tens of thousands.
+The day school network includes the Hebrew Academy schools (Miami Beach, Aventura, Boca Raton), the Donna Klein Jewish Academy of Boca Raton, Weinbaum Yeshiva High School, Katz Hillel Day School, Hochberg Preparatory School, the Yeshiva Toras Chaim Toras Emes, the Brauser Maimonides Academy, and dozens of smaller institutions.
+The flagship is Scheck Hillel Community School in North Miami Beach, a PreK-12 school with roughly 1,350 students and the largest Jewish day school in South Florida.

 Capital flows to Israel

-Israeli real estate purchases by South Florida Jewish families have been a sustained pattern across decades, with concentration in Jerusalem, Tel Aviv, Herzliya Pituach, and (more recently) the Jerusalem corridor of German Colony, Baka, Talbieh, and Rehavia.
-The South Florida-to-Jerusalem-corridor real estate channel is one of the most active in the broader US-to-Israel property market.
+Israeli real estate purchases by South Florida Jewish families are a long-running pattern, concentrated in Jerusalem, Tel Aviv, Herzliya Pituach, and, more recently, the Jerusalem corridor of German Colony, Baka, Talbieh, and Rehavia.

-Aliyah from South Florida has accelerated meaningfully in the post-October 7 period, particularly from the Boca Raton Modern Orthodox community to Modi'in, Ra'anana, Efrat, Beit Shemesh, and the Jerusalem corridor.
+Aliyah from South Florida has accelerated in the post-October 7 period, community organizations report, particularly from the Boca Raton Modern Orthodox community toward Modi'in, Ra'anana, Efrat, Beit Shemesh, and the Jerusalem corridor.

 Why it matters now

-South Florida is no longer the place Northeastern Jews retire to.
-It is the place senior American Jewish capital has decided to operate from.
+South Florida is no longer solely the place Northeastern Jews retire to.
+It has also become a place where U.S. financial firms, including some of the largest, choose to operate from.

 The strategic implication

-South Florida has become a primary American Jewish capital geography.
-The first cycle of the corridor's history — retirement migration, second-residence wealth, sun-and-warmth — is now layered beneath a second cycle: capital migration, primary-residence wealth, and operational headquarters relocation.
+South Florida has become a significant American Jewish capital geography.
+An earlier chapter of the corridor's history, retirement migration and second-residence wealth, now sits alongside a newer one: financial-sector relocation and headquarters moves.
 The Jewish institutional infrastructure has scaled to match.

 Inside the Haolam Atlas